EditReward: A Human-Aligned Reward Model for Instruction-Guided Image Editing: Abstract

 \section{Abstract}

 Recently, we have witnessed great progress in image editing with natural language instructions.
 Several closed-source models like GPT-Image-1, Seedream, and Google-Nano-Banana have shown highly promising progress.
 However, the open-source models are still lagging.
 The main bottleneck is the lack of a reliable reward model to scale up high-quality synthetic training data.
 To address this critical bottleneck, we built \mname, trained with our new large-scale human preference dataset, meticulously annotated by trained experts following a rigorous protocol containing over 200K preference pairs. \mname demonstrates superior alignment with human preferences in instruction-guided image editing tasks.
 Experiments show that \mname achieves state-of-the-art human correlation on established benchmarks such as GenAI-Bench, AURORA-Bench, ImagenHub, and our new \benchname, outperforming a wide range of VLM-as-judge models.
 Furthermore, we use \mname to select a high-quality subset from the existing noisy ShareGPT-4o-Image dataset.
 We train Step1X-Edit on the selected subset, which shows significant improvement over training on the full set.
-This demonstrates \mname's ability to serve as a reward model to scale up high-quality training data for image editing.
-Furthermore, its strong alignment suggests potential for advanced applications like reinforcement learning-based post-training and test-time scaling of image editing models. \mname with its training dataset will be released to help the community build more high-quality image editing training datasets.
+This demonstrates \mname's ability to serve as a reward model to scale up high-quality training data for image editing. \mname with its training dataset will be released to help the community build more high-quality image editing training datasets to catch up with the frontier ones.